usamaelshazly/opc-terraform-kubernetes-installer/README.md

 This installer utilises the [Terraform Oracle Public Cloud Provider][opc provider].
 It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCS-K)][ocs-k].

-This automation suports installation of x2 branches of OCS-K:
+This automation supports installation of x2 branches of OCS-K:

  - Production Release: based on Kubernetes version 1.9.1, as released upstream.
  - Developer Release: based on Kubernetes version 1.11.3, as released upstream.